We hope you enjoy reading this article.

 • Amazon Kindle.

 Want to understand its functionality?
-This app allows parents to do the following:
+This app allows parents to exercise the following parental controls:

 • Monitor the online activities of their children;